speedracer/speedracer/readme.md

 ## Traces

-Speed Racer can save traces of your runs.
-Traces contains events emitted by Chrome when your script is executed.
-Those events gives a bunch of informations about the overall performance of your script.
+Speed Racer can also save traces of your runs.
+Traces contains events emitted by Chrome when your scripts are executed.
+Those events gives a bunch of informations about the overall performance of your scripts.
 Here is the detail [format](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview#heading=h.uxpopqvbjezh).

-You can use those traces to analyze them the way you want or simply load them in the Timeline/Performance tab of Chrome.
+You can analyze them the way you want or simply load them in the Timeline/Performance tab of Chrome.
-Traces can be big, so they are saved `gzip`.
+Traces can be pretty big, so they are saved `gzip`.

 ### Load in Devtools